Orbits of particles with magnetic dipole moment around magnetized Schwarzschild black holes: Applications to S2 star orbit: unbound orbits

 \section{unbound orbits}

-In this section, we will shift our focus from analyzing bound orbits to exploring unbound trajectories, particularly those involving deflection, which hold significant implications for understanding the dynamics of magnetized particles in black hole spacetimes.
+In this section, we will shift our focus from analyzing bound orbits to exploring unbound trajectories, particularly those involving deflection.
+These have significant implications for understanding the dynamics of magnetized particles in black hole spacetimes.